 The USA College of Education and Professional Studies prepares professional educators through programs that lead to undergraduate and graduate degrees, leading to initial educator certification credentials in the state of Alabama.
 These programs are accredited by the Alabama State Department of Education and the Council for the Accreditation of Educator Preparation (formerly NCATE).

-The college also offers degrees to assist those who wish to engage in education and training work outside of K-12 education through its undergraduate degrees in early childhood studies and educational studies and its master’s and doctoral degrees in instructional design.
+The college also offers degrees to assist those who wish to engage in education and training work outside of K-12 education through its undergraduate degrees in early childhood studies and its master’s and doctoral degrees in instructional design.
 In addition, the college offers graduate programs for the advanced preparation of educators, including classroom teachers, administrators, counselors, reading specialists, library media specialists, health and physical education, school counselors and technology specialists.
 Student can also pursue a Doctor of Education (Ed.D.) in Educational Leadership with tracks in both P-12 education and higher education.

 Our 57 full-time faculty provides more programs of study and graduates more educators to work in Alabama schools than all other colleges of education in the region combined.
 The number of our graduates annually surpasses all but a very few universities in the state.
 Over the past five years, the faculty have authored more than 250 professional publications and secured nearly $7 million in grant funding.
 Recognized as leaders in their disciplines, faculty hold office in regional and national professional organizations and are shaping the future for education in Alabama through their participation in nationally-recognized programs such as the Alabama Reading Initiative, the Alabama Math, Science, and Technology Initiative and the Noyce Scholars program.